-Iceland is known for colorful weather.
+Iceland is known for its colorful weather.
 It can sometimes show you all 4 seasons in one day.

-Dressing for this sort of weather can be a challenge so we always recommend to dress in layers.
-Dress is 3 or 4 upper layers such as a light t-shirt (preferably wool) next to the skin, then a fleece or heavy wool garment, topped off with a waterproof wind-breaker.
-Jeans are not recommended for our trips as they become very heavy, cold and uncomfortable to wear when they get wet.
-Lightweight hiking pants, track pants or long cotton pants are best and then wind/waterproof pants over.
-We also recommend using sunglasses and sunscreen even if it is cloudy due to the high UV and sunlight reflection off of the glacier.
+Dressing for this sort of weather can be a challenge so we always recommend dressing in layers.
+3 or 4 upper layers are highly recommended such as a light t-shirt (preferably wool) next to the skin, then a fleece or heavy wool garment, topped off with a waterproof windbreaker.

 We recommend bringing your own backpack on our full day or 1/2 day tours.
-It’s great to carry a small lunch or some extra clothing.
+It’s great to carry a small lunch and some extra clothing.

-You can bring you camera along, and you should definitely bring one since the setting on the tour is full of amazing, scenic views.
+You can bring your camera along, and you should definitely bring one since the setting on the tour is full of amazing, scenic views.

-This is, of course, a personal choice, we have often had pregnant women on our trips and we have also gladly refunded our guests that had booked well in advance of finding out the happy news.
+This is, of course, a personal choice, we have often had pregnant women on our trips.
 We recommend you take a close look at our trip description and difficulty rating, they will hopefully give you a better idea.
 It is also good to contact your physician, pregnant women’s health can be quite different.
 Feel free to contact us if you have further questions or concerns.

 We do not provide lunch on any of our trips, so we recommend you bring your own lunch (for the longer trips), snacks and a bottle of water (you can refill it on the trip).

-Yes, there is a specially trained and certified glacier guide on each trip glacier tour we offer.
+Yes, there is a specially trained and certified glacier guide on every glacier tour that we offer.